March 16, 2011

 Third, David commissioned the them to “praise.”
 This Hebrew word means to praise (לְהַלֵּל).
 Building upon the first two duties (“remember” and “thank”), the Levites were also to praise God.

 Now, we see that worship includes three distinct aspects in this passage.
 It starts with remembering the acts of God and calling to mind His essential nature and attributes.
 Then it builds further with thanksgiving for the person of God and His power.
 Particular emphasis should be given to the covenant God, Yahweh.
-Jesus applied this title of Yahweh God to Himself in John 8:58, page 167.
+Jesus applied this title of Yahweh God to Himself in John 8:58.
 Therefore, we should worship Jesus the Messiah, the Covenant God of Israel.
 Jesus was also the living God of Abraham, Isaac, Jacob, Moses, and David.
 Finally, we see that praising Yahweh stands in this same relationship with remembering and thanking Yahweh.

 So, we learn some more about true worship.

 ● We learn that worship involves remembering, thanksgiving, and praising God.